nanstey/ws-drip/README.md

 ## Getting Started
 1. Fork and clone the repo
 2. Create an API key for your service account.
 Download the JSON file to the project directory and name it `serviceAccount.json`
-3. Rename `.env.yaml.example` to `.env.yaml` and fill out the environment variables for Gmail and Wealthsimple
+3. Rename `.env.example` to `.env` and fill out the environment variables for Gmail and Wealthsimple

 ## Running the script